Today we debut MC Minds: On the Edge – our new blog.

 The success of this blog depends on you – the Mass Culture community!
 All levels of academics and practitioners are invited to contribute to MC Minds – we want to hear from everyone and make this an inclusive space for all ideas big and small.
 Please get in touch to:

-If you are interested in contributing, please fill out the form below and an MC staff member will be in touch.
+If you are interested in contributing, please fill out this form below and an MC staff member will be in touch.

 Disclaimer: As the editors of the blog and architects of the project, Mass Culture and the Curatorial Committee will review suggestions and make final decisions on content.